IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

 * ``Vox.solid``: Auto fill interior volume when using triangle (surface) data.
 * ``Vox.unit_length``: You can use this instead of ``Vox.gridsize`` to define the length/width/height of a single cubic voxel in Mesh-space.
 Cad2Vox then automatically calculates the number of voxels in each dimention using the min and max of the  mesh geometry.
 Hence you don't specify gridsize when using this option.
-* ``Vox.greyscale_file``: You can use this option to specify a custom path for the .csv file that contains materials and associated greyscale values (see bellow).
+* ``Vox.greyscale_file``: You can use this option to specify a custom name and path for the .csv file that contains materials and associated greyscale values.
+If not used the code defaults to ``greyscale_{Vox.Name}.csv`` and assumes its in the simulation output directory.
 * ``Vox.Num_Threads``: This sets the Number of OMP Threads to use for Voxelisation (only needed for CPU).
 OpenMP by default automatically detects the number of CPUs on the system and uses the maximum it can.
 This setting allows you to change the number of threads if desired.
 * ``Vox.image_format``: This option alows you to select the image format for the final output.
 If it is omitted (or set to None) the output defaults to a tiff virtual stack.
 However, when this option is set the code outputs each slice in z as a separate image in any format supported by Pillow (see the `PILLOW docs <https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html>`_ for the full list).
 Simply specify the format you require as a sting e.g. ``Vox.image_format="png"``.